-- 8.1 Audit Committee are invited to scrutinise the Statement of Accounts prior to being reported to full Council on 23 July 2019. - 8.2 Audit Committee are asked to delegate any further changes to the Statement of Accounts, arising from the conclusion of the external audit, to the Chief Finance Officer who will report any such changes to the Chair of Audit Committee.
+- 8.1 Audit Committee are invited to scrutinise the Statement of Accounts prior to being reported to full Council on a date to be confirmed. - 8.2 Audit Committee are asked to delegate any further changes to the Statement of Accounts, arising from the conclusion of the external audit, to the Chief Finance Officer who will report any such changes to the Chair of Audit Committee.

-Key Decision No

-Key Decision Reference N/A

-No.

-Do the Exempt No

-Information Categories

-Apply

-Call in and Urgency: Is No

-the decision one to which Rule 15 of the Scrutiny Procedure Rules apply?

-Does the report contain Yes
+Key Decision No Key Decision Reference No. N/A Do the Exempt Information Categories Apply No Call in and Urgency: Is the decision one to which Rule 15 of the Scrutiny Procedure Rules apply?
+No Does the report contain Appendices?
+Yes List of Background Papers: Medium Term Financial Strategy 2019-2024 Financial Performance - Outturn 2019/20 Lead Officer: Colleen Warren, Financial Services Manager Telephone 873361

-Appendices?

-List of Background Medium Term Financial Strategy 2018-2023

-Papers: Financial Performance - Outturn 2018/19

-Lead Officer: Colleen Warren, Financial Services Manager

-Telephone 873361